 Procedures for the Resolution of Sexual Misconduct Complaints Involving Student Respondents

-These procedures (“Procedures”) incorporate the definitions set forth in Policy 06-01.60 – Policy on Sexual Misconduct and may be amended without the need to amend the Policy.
+These procedures (“Procedures”) incorporate the definitions set forth in Policy 06-01.60 – Policy on Sexual Misconduct (PDF) and may be amended without the need to amend the Policy.

 These procedures identify the University’s administrative response when students are alleged to have committed a violation of the Policy prohibiting Sexual Misconduct.

 Sexual Misconduct is an umbrella term that includes Dating Violence, Domestic Violence, Sexual Assault, Relationship Violence, Sex Discrimination, Sexual Exploitation, Sexual Harassment, Sexual Intimidation, Sexual Violence, and Stalking.
 The University takes steps to prevent the occurrence of Sexual Misconduct, fairly investigate allegations of Policy violations, and remedy discriminatory effects that may occur.
 Information about University programs that can identify resources for victims as well as promote awareness and prevention of Sexual Misconduct are available at www.towson.edu/TitleIX.

 The University must receive notice to respond effectively and prevent Sexual Misconduct in the University Community.
 Please report or file a complaint of Sexual Misconduct in the following ways: